-SBA 7(a) Loans Receivable, Subject to Secured Borrowings-Represents the government guaranteed portions of loans originated under the SBA 7(a) Program which were sold with the proceeds received from the sale reflected as secured borrowings-government guaranteed loans.
+SBA 7(a) Loans Receivable, Subject to Secured Borrowings-Represents the government guaranteed portions of loans originated under the SBA 7(a) Small Business Loan Program which were sold with the proceeds received from the sale reflected as secured borrowings-government guaranteed loans.
 There is no credit risk associated with these loans since the SBA has guaranteed payment of the principal.

-At March 31, 2020 and December 31, 2019, 97.2% and 99.6%, respectively, of our loans subject to credit risk were current.
+At June 30, 2020 and December 31, 2019, 99.9% and 99.6%, respectively, of our loans subject to credit risk were current.
 We classify loans with negative characteristics in substandard categories ranging from special mention to doubtful.
-At March 31, 2020 and December 31, 2019, \$1,339,000 and \$1,362,000, respectively, of loans subject to credit risk were classified in substandard categories.
+At June 30, 2020 and December 31, 2019, \$185,000 and \$1,362,000, respectively, of loans subject to credit risk were classified in substandard categories.

-At March 31, 2020 and December 31, 2019, our loans subject to credit risk were 98.8% and 98.7%, respectively, concentrated in the hospitality industry.
+At each of June 30, 2020 and December 31, 2019, our loans subject to credit risk were 98.7% concentrated in the hospitality industry.

-On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") was enacted to help provide financial stability and relief for individuals and businesses affected by COVID-19.
-Section 1112 of the CARES Act ("Section 1112") provides for six months of subsidy loan payments to be made on all existing SBA 7(a) loans in 'regular' servicing.
+Section 1112 of the CARES Act ("Section 1112") provides for six months of subsidy loan payments to be made on all loans originated under the SBA 7(a) Small Business Loan Program in 'regular' servicing.
 Borrowers' scheduled payments of principal and interest will be made by the SBA and these payments do not have to be repaid by the borrower.
-The overwhelming majority of borrowers under our SBA 7(a) lending platform qualify for relief under Section 1112.
+The overwhelming majority of borrowers under our SBA 7(a) Small Business Loan Program qualify for relief under Section 1112.
 The relief also applies to any new borrowers for covered loans made through September 27, 2020.
-Thus, while the long-term economic impact of COVID-19 to borrowers under our SBA 7(a) lending platform remains unclear, we do not expect new delinquencies to be material in the aggregate for loans currently serviced under our SBA 7(a) lending platform through August 2020 because of the relief provided by Section 1112.
+As a result of the relief provided by Section 1112, we do not expect delinquencies to be material in the aggregate for loans serviced under our SBA 7(a) Small Business Loan Program through September 2020.